IGRINI/Fusion/README.md

 # The project is being reprocessed under a new platform
-# Now it's just pseudocode.
-If you wanna use it - you might use [older version](https://github.com/Fusion-DotA2/Legacy-Fusion-Scripts)
+# Now it's just pseudocode (for DotA 2).
+If you wanna use it - you might use [legacy version](https://github.com/Fusion-DotA2/Legacy-Fusion-Scripts)
 ## [TODO](https://github.com/Fusion-DotA2/Fusion/blob/master/TODO.md)
 ## Contact me
   Skype: moofMonkey